LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD March 2023
 * Issue 47391: LKFM user menu items should match primary application
 * Issue 47352: Product/Mega-menu has extra white space when sections are not displayed for permissions or product configuration reasons
+* Issue 47390: Primary application should take into account the current URL controller for LKB and LKSM case

 ### version 2.304.0
 *Released*: 1 March 2023